 - Report of Findings and Recommendation - Complaints Against Non-Students:

 - The appropriate vice president will promptly notify the complainant and the respondent that the investigation has been completed and attach a copy of the proposed statement of findings.
 Student identifiable information, if any, which is confidential by law, will be redacted.
-Within ten (10) working days from the date of notification, the complainant and respondent may each submit, for consideration by the appropriate vice president, such comments and corrections as they may have.
+Within ten (10) business days from the date of notification, the complainant and respondent may each submit, for consideration by the appropriate vice president, such comments and corrections as they may have.

-- Within ten (10) working days of the notification to the complainant and the respondent that the investigation has been completed, the appropriate vice president and the investigator shall meet to discuss the findings, and review the record, along with any comments and proposed corrections submitted by the complainant and respondent.
+- Within ten (10) business days of the notification to the complainant and the respondent that the investigation has been completed, the appropriate vice president and the investigator shall meet to discuss the findings, and review the record, along with any comments and proposed corrections submitted by the complainant and respondent.

-- Within ten (10) working days from that meeting, the vice president shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.
+- Within ten (10) business days from that meeting, the vice president shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.

-- The vice president shall inform the complainant and respondent(s), and the appropriate unit head in writing of his or her decision, and shall attach a copy of the final statement of findings.
+- The vice president shall inform the complainant and respondent(s), and the appropriate unit head in writing of their decision, and shall attach a copy of the final statement of findings.
 Copies of the vice president's letter, the attached statement of findings, and relevant documents shall also be sent to the Office of the Dean of Students or the Office of Human Resources, Institutional Equity and Compliance.

 - Report of Findings and Recommendation - Complaints Against Students:

-- Within ten (10) working days from that meeting, the Dean of Students shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.
+- Within ten (10) business days from that meeting, the Dean of Students shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.

 - As required by federal law, any disclosure of the findings and decision of the Office of the Dean of Students will be governed by the provisions of the Family Educational Rights and Privacy Act.